What is Waitlisting?

 1. WebAdvisor will not let you add a course to your waitlist if you are already enrolled in a different section of the same course.

 Example: You are registered for a section of Trial Advocacy I and you would like to add yourself to the waitlist to another closed section of Trial Advocacy I.

-If you find yourself in this situation, you will need to either come into the Records Office in person or send an email from your uchastings.edu email account to email@example.com.If you choose to send an email, the email must come from your UC Hastings email account and must include the course number of the section you want to waitlist.
+If you find yourself in either situation, you will need to send an email from your uchastings.edu email account to email@example.com.
+The email must come from your UC Hastings email account and must include the five digit number of the section you want to waitlist.
 The Records Office will manually add you to the waitlist.
 Be sure to do this before your waitlist appointment so that you can be added to the waitlist as soon as your appointment begins.
-The Records Office will only waitlist you for courses where this problem applies.

 During the registration period, there are a handful of courses that have an "automatic" waitlist.
 Students cannot register themselves for these courses on WebAdvisor; waitlisting is the only option.
 The Records Office will email a list of these classes each semester; it is also noted in the Course Comments section on WebAdvisor (accessed by clicking the course title).